-This easy Homemade Waffles recipe is my new go-to weekend breakfast!
-I love to make the perfect waffles from scratch with a simple batter and a waffle maker, slathered in butter and maple syrup, then finished with your favorite toppings.
-My kids go crazy for these homemade waffles.
+This easy homemade waffles recipe is my go-to weekend breakfast.
+I make these from scratch with a simple batter and a hot waffle maker, then pile them high with butter, maple syrup, and whatever toppings we’re craving.
+My kids absolutely go crazy for these waffles.

 A plate of homemade waffles with berries and a fork.